 What should I bring?

-We will provide you with a list of what to bring; you are likely to have most of it already so this shouldn’t mean any extra cost.
+We’ll provide you with a list of what to bring 6 – 8 weeks prior to your course; you’re likely to have most of it already so this shouldn’t mean any extra cost.

 Should I bring a tent?

-Yes, many of our customers bring a tent; we strongly recommend that you only bring a small tent though, you will struggle to set up a big tent between the trees.
-If you don’t have a tent, we have a couple of spares you can rent for a small fee, or alternatively, let us know in advance and we can put up a tarpaulin for you.
+Yes, many of our customers bring a tent; we strongly recommend that you only bring a small tent though, you’ll struggle to set up a big tent between the trees.
+If you don’t have a tent, we have a couple of spares you can rent for 310 a night, or alternatively, let us know in advance and we can put up a tarpaulin for you.

 What if I don’t have some of the kit on the list?

-We have some spare tents, roll mats and sleeping bags that we lend out.
+We have some spare tents, roll mats and sleeping bags that we hire out.
 Get in touch and we’ll see what we can do.